 1991 was an annus mirabilis for Mâcon for two reasons.
 On one hand, it made its Tour de France debut with a decisive time trial victory by Miguel Induráin.
 On the other hand, future world champion Antoine Griezmann had been born here just a few weeks before.
 In the 2011 Critérium du Dauphiné, young German prodigy John Degenkolb became a member of the sprinting elite for good with a stage win on the bank of the Saône river, next to the statue of Lamartine.

-Thanks to its central position on the map of France, the “city of weapons and cycles” never hosted the Tours before the war that would often “stick” to the borders.
-However, it welcomed the race 25 times as of 1950 and on the occasion of its last visit in 2014 saw Norwegian sprinter Alexander Kristoff triumph for the first time.
-But the most notable image remains that of Bernard Hinault in 1985 crossing the line with a fractured nose and a blood-stained Yellow Jersey.
+Due to its central position on the map of France, the “city of weapons and cycles” never hosted the Tour, as the race tended to cling to the national borders.
+However, it has welcomed the race 25 times since 1950 and, on the occasion of the last visit in 2014, it saw Norwegian sprinter Alexander Kristoff triumph for the first time.
+However, the most striking image remains Bernard Hinault crossing the line with a fractured nose and a blood-stained yellow jersey in 1985.